Manas-Rastogi/HealthTracker-Backend/README.md

 ✅ Solution
 A unified platform where patients, NGOs, and hospitals communicate in real time — so that no one waits for help that could have arrived sooner.

-🔗 Key Features
+🔗 Key Featuresx d dmdknqkj
-🏥 Hospital Factor Availability

-Check real-time availability of Factor VIII, IX, DDAVP and more View hospital stock instantly
 Find hospitals by city or region

 🤝 Connect with NGOs